MileHacker Logo

 Etiquette & Cultural Norms

-Malaysia, a multicultural nation, contains a range of traditions.
+Malaysia, a multicultural nation, has diverse traditions.

 Greeting Customs

 IT'S common to shake hands for men.
-For women, a nod or slight bow is often suitable.
+For ladies, a nod or slight bow is often suitable.
 Malays may offer a 'salam' (light finger touch to heart).
 Always use your right hand for greetings.

 Greeting Pointers